CONFINTEA VI Fellowship Programme

 The UNESCO Institute for Lifelong Learning (UIL) promotes the sharing of knowledge and expertise in its areas of work, and seeks to reinforce the capacities of Member States to implement stronger policies and practices for adult learning and education (ALE).

-At the 6th International Conference on Adult Education (CONFINTEA VI), held in Belém, Brazil, in 2009, 144 countries adopted the Belém Framework for Action (BFA), which commits countries to improve ALE in five key areas of action: policy; governance; financing; participation, equity and inclusion; and quality.
+At the sixth International Conference on Adult Education (CONFINTEA VI), held in Belém, Brazil, in 2009, 144 countries adopted the Belém Framework for Action (BFA), which calls on countries to improve ALE in five key areas of action: policy; governance; financing; participation, equity and inclusion; and quality.
 Specific commitments include:

-- Developing and implementing fully-costed policies, well-targeted plans and legislation for addressing adult literacy, education for young people and adults, and lifelong learning.
+- Developing and implementing fully funded policies, well-targeted plans and legislation for addressing adult literacy, education for young people and adults, and lifelong learning.

-- Designing specific and concrete action plans for adult learning and education which are integrated into wider national and regional development plans.
+- Designing specific and concrete action plans for adult learning and education that are integrated into wider national and regional development plans.

 The CONFINTEA Fellowship Programme provides concrete support to Member States seeking to implement the BFA at national level.
 Through an intense one-month training programme, it develops the capacities of key stakeholders to design and implement ALE policies and strategies.
 The programme is targeted at senior government officials and civil society representatives who are responsible for ALE.

 The Fellowship Programme has the following inter-related objectives: